-The property is situated within Findhorn, which is an established and predominantly residential Village, local amenities and facilities are available in close proximity.
+The property is situated within an established and predominantly residential area, local amenities and facilities are available in close proximity.
+Externally the house is presented in a satisfactory state of repair for a property of its, style and construction.
+Any items that require attention should be capable of remedy through routine maintenance work.

-Externally the house is presented in a satisfactory state of repair for a property of its age, style and construction.
-Internally it would benefit from some further modernisation, repair and redecoration.
+Internally it would benefit from some further modernisation and redecoration.